The Ultimate Pointe Shoe Ribbon Guide

 Type: Capezio Flexers

-Ribbon Feel: Soft and silky, single faced ribbon (one side satin, the other matte)
+Ribbon Feel: Soft and silky, single faced ribbon (one side satin, the other

 Elastic Feel: Firm and flexible